 are the result of the applicant or applicants working together so as to produce the least impact for users of the its streets

-there will be a reduction of 30% from the permit or PAA fee.
+There will be a reduction of 30% from the permit or PAA fee.
 All applications, including the first to be received, must indicate that they are being submitted together (within 3 days).

 Where the Highway Authority Promoter is collaborating with Statutory Undertakers, those Undertakers will be eligible for the discount.